-They are seeking to partner with NGOs, law centres and/or independent media outlets in East, West, and Southern Africa to advance digital rights and freedom of expression online.
-A limited number of one-off grants are available for short-term, pilot projects that contribute to better local level access to legal assistance and support to online independent media.
+Applications are open for the Media Legal Defence Initiative (MLDI) Digital Rights Advancement Grants 2020.
+MLDI would like to partner with NGOs, law centres and/or independent media outlets in East, West, and Southern Africa to advance digital rights and freedom of expression online.
+A limited number of one-year grants are available to such organisations, for projects aimed at providing better local level access to legal assistance and support to online independent media.

 To be considered, organisations must meet the following criteria:

 - The grant is open to NGOs, law centres and independent media outlets registered in East Africa, West Africa, or Southern Africa;

 - The organisation must have a background or demonstrable interest in litigation and/or provision of legal support;

 - The organisation should have previous experience in the advancement and protection of freedom of expression in the country or region where it operates; and